 Vet techs, including zoo vet techs, may be required to work nights or weekends depending on the schedules of the zoo veterinarians.
-They must also be aware of the risks inherent in working with exotic animals and must take proper safety precautions to minimize the potential for injury animals who are not fully sedated.
+They must also be aware of the risks inherent in working with exotic animals and must take proper safety precautions to minimize the potential for injury when handling animals who are not fully sedated.

 Zoo veterinary technicians primarily find employment in zoos, but they may also find jobs at aquariums and research facilities.
 Veterinary technicians may also transition to other positions in the animal health industry such as veterinary pharmaceutical sales or other veterinary product sales.